Bylaws of Colorado Friends of Oldtime Music and Dance

 STATEMENT OF PURPOSE

 Colorado Friends of Old Time Music and Dance ("CFOOTMAD") is a Colorado non-profit corporation.
-CFOOTMAD fosters the enjoyment and promotion of American traditional music and dance.
-CFOOTMAD welcomes all to participate in community events organized by its member dancers, performers, and volunteers.
+CFOOTMAD promotes the evolving traditions of American music and dance.
+CFOOTMAD is an open and inclusive community that welcomes all to participate in and enjoy our events.

 1. Qualification.
 Any individual who supports the purpose of CFOOTMAD may become a Member of CFOOTMAD.
 The Board of Directors may establish, from time to time, qualifications for Voting Membership in CFOOTMAD, and the benefits of Voting Membership, the duration of Voting Membership, and bases for suspension of Voting Membership.
 The Board of Directors may establish, and may increase or decrease, from time to time, dues required to be paid by Voting Members.